1 Purpose of Funding

 - What is meant by »Support Tour Funding«?
 For what purpose can I apply to Musicboard Berlin?

-- In the context of Musicboard’s funding programme, the term »support tour« refers to a national or international tour of up-and-coming musicians and bands, that accompany a more established headlining band as opening act.
-A tour is defined as a series of at least three successive dates.
+- In the context of Musicboard’s funding programme, the term »support tour« refers to a national or international tour of up-and-coming musicians and bands, that accompany one more established headlining band as opening act.
+A tour is defined as a series of at least three successive concerts taking place outside of Berlin.
 The headlining act should already have a certain standing within its scene, so that the support act, through joint touring, benefits from its audience and fan base.
 The tour must already be scheduled at the time of application and must be confirmed by the headlining act.
 Musicboard funds all personnel expenses and costs of materials incurred in the course of the tour project, such as fees for sound engineers or tour managers, equipment rental fees, accommodation and travel costs.
 Support Tour Funding does not cover artist fees as it is meant to compensate for tour costs that exceed the musicians’ financial budget.
 In general, Musicboard does not fund tour projects by musicians and bands that are signed to a major label.
+Tour projects consisting of concerts with several different headlining acts are also generally not eligible for funding.

 - What is meant by »living and working in Berlin«?